QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Experimental Results

 \subsection{Wire- and Gate- Cutting Evaluation}

 Table \ref{table:Wire_gate_cut_results} compares the cutting solutions when applying cutting on the benchmarks that compute expectation values.
-We compare two choices for our scheme: one is to choose W-Cut only while the other allows both W-Cut and G-Cut.
+We compare two choices for our scheme: one is to choose W-Cut only, while the other allows both W-Cut and G-Cut.

-For comparison purposes, if \OurScheme{} (both) has a solution ($k_1$, $k_2$), where $k_1$ and $k_2$ are the wire cut and gate cut numbers, respectively, its overhead 4$^{k_1}$6$^{k_2}$ is converted to 4$^{k_3}$ with $k_3$ being the effective wire-cut number reported in the table.
-On average, \OurScheme{} (W-Cut only) and \OurScheme{} (both) achieve 25\% and 28\% reductions on the number of cuts.
-Exploiting G-Cut helps to further reduce post-processing overhead.
+For comparison purposes, for a solution ($k_1$, $k_2$), where $k_1$ and $k_2$ are the W-Cut and G-Cut numbers, respectively, its overhead 4$^{k_1}$6$^{k_2}$ is converted to 4$^{k_3}$ with $k_3$ being the effective W-Cut number reported in the table.
+On average, \OurScheme{} (W-Cut only) and \OurScheme{} (both) achieve 41\% and 44\% reductions in the number of cuts.
+Exploiting G-Cut further reduces post-processing overhead.
 For example, for ERD-50, \OurScheme{} (both) has an \#EffCuts of 22.46.
-While being a small reduction over 24, it corresponds to 8.45$\times$ reduction in post-processing overhead compared to that of \OurScheme{} (W-Cut only).
+While being a small reduction over 24 from QRCC(W-Cut only), it corresponds to an 8.45$\times$ reduction in post-processing overhead.